-- Preliminary site plan, - SEPA environmental checklist - Downtown/MX/Multiple family/nonresidential design guidelines review applications (See below for more information regarding architectural design review) - To facilitate a complete submittal, provide the following documents: - Complete application form, with required # of copies and supporting documents, as outlined on the application form checklist. - o Contact a permit technician for permit submittal instructions or if you have questions about the minimum submittal checklist requirements (PermitsCenter@puyallupwa.gov). - SEPA checklist with an 8.5"X11" or 11"X17" copy of the site plan - Proposed building elevations, along with any applicable design review application. - Required preliminary storm water report, consistent with Engineering's requirements and notes contained in this letter or as otherwise directed by the case Engineer. - Required Traffic Scoping Worksheet and Traffic Impact Analysis, consistent with Traffic Engineering's requirements and notes contained in this letter or as otherwise directed by the city Traffic Engineer. - Any required critical areas report, as noted herein by the case planner - Preliminary landscape plan - o Geotechnical report, where required.
+- Preliminary site plan, - SEPA environmental checklist - Nonresidential design guidelines review applications (See below for more information regarding architectural design review) - Preapplication vicinity meeting required for proposals of a new multiple-family project that containing 20 or more dwelling units or for commercial and/or any nonresidential projects on sites that are within 300 feet of residential development and which either: (a) are greater than 10,000 square feet in floor area; (b) include more than 20,000 square feet of impervious coverage; or (c) involve outdoor sales, fueling, services or repair.
+Prior to submittal of an application for a land use permit, an informal preapplication vicinity meeting shall be held in accordance with the terms and requirements outlined in PMC 20.26.009.
+Contact the case planner for assistance with noticing address list and material requirements. - To facilitate a complete submittal, provide the following documents: - Complete application form, with required # of copies and supporting documents, as outlined on the application form checklist. - Contact a permit technician for permit submittal instructions or if you have questions about the minimum submittal checklist requirements (permitcenter@puyallupwa.gov). - SEPA checklist with an 8.5"X11" or 11"X17" copy of the site plan - Proposed building elevations, along with any applicable design review application.

-Preliminary utility plan, or preliminary Technical Information Report (TIR), consistent with Engineering's requirements and notes contained in this letter or as otherwise directed by the case Engineer.
+- Required preliminary storm water report, consistent with Engineering's requirements and notes contained in this letter or as otherwise directed by the case Engineer. - Required Traffic Scoping Worksheet and Traffic Impact Analysis, consistent with Traffic Engineering's requirements and notes contained in this letter or as otherwise directed by the city Traffic Engineer. - o Any required critical areas report, as noted herein by the case planner - o Preliminary landscape plan - o Geotechnical report, where required. - Preliminary utility plan, or preliminary Technical Information Report (TIR), consistent with Engineering's requirements and notes contained in this letter or as otherwise directed by the case Engineer.